Luis-C/Candidates/README.md

 ### Test it yourself [Node, Mongo required]

 Simply download the repository and run app.js using Node.
+Also ensure you have MongoDB running.
 Navigate to localhost:3030 to access the web page.

 ![sample](readme/1.png)